Happiness is Ageless

 One study found a positive mindset related to lower risks for cardiovascular disease.
 Another study found that older people who think more positively about aging may actually recover faster from disabilities.
 Researchers caution that there are a lot of unknowns about how positive thinking impacts the brain.
 But there’s good news on this front.
 Brain imaging seems to show a link between positive thinking and reward circuits related to well-being that may lower stress hormones.

 You can’t flip a switch to a more positive outlook.
 But research has shown that certain activities can promote changes in the brain linked with positive social behaviors.
 One study found people who participated in 2 weeks of meditation on compassion and kindness showed changes to their brain circuits that promoted increased generosity.
 Surround yourself with positive sayings and posters, have a daily inspirational book or keep a written gratitude journal.

 Have you thought about the benefits of getting older?
 While being a grandparent might not always be relaxing, most people find it gratifying.
 If you are retired, you may be free to travel or enjoy working in the garden.
 You can appreciate what you have already accomplished and explore new activities.
 And you can relish that cup of coffee or tea late into the morning.

 Getting support if you need it

-If you find that you are losing interest in activities that you used to enjoy, you have a depressed mood, or your sleep and appetite have been affected for more than two weeks, you may be showing signs of depression.
+If you find that you are losing interest in activities that you used to enjoy, you have a depressed mood, or your sleep and appetite have been affected for more than 2 weeks, you may be showing signs of depression.
 Depression is a common but serious condition for older adults.
 Talk to your health care provider if you can’t shake off negative thoughts, or if you feel hopeless or find it hard just to get through the day.

 If you are having thoughts of suicide or harming others, seek help right away.
 If you feel there is an immediate danger, call 911 or go to the nearest emergency room.